CAMB-DSbD/FEWD/protocol_verification/README.md

-# Promela models for verifications wit Spin
+# Promela models for verifications with Spin

 Formal verification of the synchronsation protocol.